EffectsSDK/android-integration-sample/README.md

 implementation("ai.effectssdk:video:+")
 ```

-or include it as local aar if you use some specific version.
+or include it as local aar if you use some specific version (you can find archive
+with aar and demo app [here](https://github.com/EffectsSDK/android-integration-sample/releases)).

 ### Add Effects SDK dependencies